2022 United States Senate election in Ohio: General election

-Ohio has trended Republican in recent years, voting for Republican Donald Trump by a large margin in the 2016 and 2020 presidential elections.
+Ohio had trended Republican in recent years, voting for Donald Trump by eight points in both the 2016 and 2020 presidential elections.
 As such, most analysts expected that this seat would easily remain in Republican hands.
-However, aggregate polling has found that the race is much more competitive than expected, and most outlets considered it to be “lean Republican”.
+However, aggregate polling on the run-up to the election indicated a competitive race, and most outlets considered it to be "lean Republican".
+In the end, JD Vance held the open seat for the Republicans.